yugabyte/yugabyte-db/docs/content/preview/integrations/jaeger.md

 ## Verify the integration

-1. Navigate to the [landing page of HotROD application](http://localhost:8080) and click a few options on the page to verify if you get a response about a driver arriving in a few minutes.
-This will trigger a few traces which gets stored in the YCQL backend storage, and these traces can also be examined on Jaeger UI at <http://localhost:16686>.
+To verify the integration, navigate to the [HotROD landing page](http://localhost:8080) and click a few options on the page to verify if you get a response about a driver arriving in a few minutes.
+This triggers a few traces which are in turn stored in the YCQL backend storage.
+You can view the traces in the Jaeger UI at <http://localhost:16686>.

 1. You can also verify the integration from your ycqlsh shell using the following commands: